sancelot/one_drive_full/README.md

 # Allowing the script to access your onedrive folder
+To use this script, it will need to login to your onedrive account.
+That's a bit tricky...

-To use this script, you will need to create an app in azure portal (now microsoft entra) to allow to login with your microsoft account to access your onedrive
+To achieve it , you will need to create an app in azure portal (now microsoft entra) to allow to login with your microsoft account to access your onedrive

+Define the auth reply   as http://localhost:8400 when creating the application

 When your app is created , you MUST fill in these variables in the script:
 * tenant_id : tenant id of your business id